-During the Choices show, students from colleges in the Greater Manchester Colleges Group will be taking part in ten specially-designed skills competitions which will identify the region’s most talented young people across a range of skills key to regions growing success.
+During the Choices show, students from colleges in the Greater Manchester Colleges Group took part in ten specially-designed skills competitions to help identify the region’s most talented young people across a range of skills key to regions growing success.

-Set at the heart of Choices, these competitions will inspire and engage students visiting the event and motivate them to explore where skills competitions could take them.
+Set at the heart of Choices, these competitions inspired and engaged students visiting the event and motivated them to explore where skills competitions could take them.

 Hairdressers are creative technicians who apply their skills in styling hair to meet the customer needs.
 Competitors need to create a commercial cut, style and a blow dry finish on real models, and will be judged on the skills used.
 Make-up Artists will be creating a total image on their models around the theme of ‘The Movies’.

 Nail Technicians create artistic designs on nails through painting and nail art, gel polishing, sculpting and building nail extensions to meet the client needs.
 Competitors are using nail art and extensions, along with mood boards, to demonstrate their research skills around the theme of ‘The Movies’.

 Catering can be found not just in hotels, restaurants and take aways, but also in large organisations who provide on site cafeterias for their staff, schools and college canteens, sports stadiums, large supermarkets, garden centres and even museums and libraries.
 You can progress from a Kitchen Porter or Assistant through Commis Chef up to Head Chef.
 The pinnacle of any Chefs career is to achieve a Michelin star which leads to world wide fame in the industry.